rajkane/AquaLight-Calculator/README.md

 parameters.
 They can be light red or, in the correct case, light green.

-You van choose types of lamps in the aplication:
+You can choose types of lamps in the aplication:
 * light bulb,
 * LED,
 * T5,